awysocki/ISYVictronEnergy/README.md

 A comprehensive Polyglot v3 NodeServer for integrating Victron Energy | API Access | Depends on endpoint | Rate-limited to ~3 req/sec |

-### Configure the NodeServerth Universal Devices ISY home automation controllers.
+### Configure the NodeServer Universal Devices ISY home automation controllers.

 ## What is this?